 Step 2 – Credit Reporting Bureau

 Enter the address of the credit reporting bureau.
-Addresses can be found under Step 4 above.
+Addresses can be found in Step 4 above.

 Step 3 – Disputed Payment

-For the “Company Name” field, enter the full name of the company (creditor) that holds the debt.
+For the “Company Name” field, enter the full name of the company (the creditor) that holds the debt.
 Then, enter the total amount ($) of debt as listed on the credit report, followed by checking the applicable box(es) relating to the reason(s) for disputing.
-If no boxes apply, the sender can check “Other” and type or write their reason for disputing the item.
+If no boxes apply, the sender can check “Other” and provide their reasons for disputing the item.

 Step 4 – Signature

-At the very bottom of the document, the sender will need to sign their name.
-This can be completed by first printing the document and then signing with ink, or by uploading the completed form to eSign and placing a digital signature onto the letter.
+The sender must sign their name at the very bottom of the document.
+This can be completed by printing the document and signing by hand or by uploading the completed form to eSign and placing a digital signature on the letter.
 The sender can now attach any supplemental documentation and send the letter to the credit bureau(s).